 6. Visual Sightings

-Adult bed bugs are approximately the size of an apple seed (4-5mm) and reddish-brown in color.
-They become darker and more elongated after feeding.
-Common hiding spots include mattress seams, behind headboards, in furniture joints, along baseboards, and in electrical outlets.
-Bed bugs are most active at night.
+Adult bed bugs are about the size of an apple seed and reddish-brown in color.
+Check mattress seams, behind headboards, in furniture joints, and along baseboards.

 7. Eggs and Nymphs

-Bed bug eggs are tiny (approximately 1mm) and white or cream-colored.
-They are often found in clusters in hidden locations.
-Nymphs (immature bed bugs) are smaller versions of adults, ranging from translucent to brownish as they mature.
-Finding eggs or nymphs indicates an active, reproducing infestation.
+Bed bug eggs are tiny (about 1mm) and white.
+Nymphs are smaller versions of adults, ranging from translucent to brownish as they mature.

 What to Do If You Find Bed Bugs

-If you identify signs of bed bugs, early treatment is recommended.
-Research shows that early treatment is more effective and less costly than treating severe infestations.
+If you spot signs of bed bugs, don't panic—but do act quickly.
+Early treatment is easier and more affordable than treating a severe infestation.
 Contact a professional pest control company that specializes in bed bugs for an inspection and treatment options.
-Avoid using over-the-counter pesticides, as bed bugs have developed resistance to many common chemicals.